saltstack/salt-enhancement-proposals/inclusive-language.md

 materials will potentially be an issue.
 Therefore we propose adding a new startup script allowing the Salt Master to be started up via an alternative name.
 This alternative name will also be available for use in presentations.

+## Master Git Branch

+The "master" branch used in git will be changed to "main".

 ## Alternatives
 [alternatives]: #alternatives